 The WGDC therefore on the one hand strives towards activities and programmes to create a gender aware and gender just environment within the campus.
 At the same time, it contributes to prepare and capacitate young people with appropriate perspectives, attitudes and skills to work towards creating gender just spaces in the external world outside the Institute.

 The WGDC also works in tandem with Internal Committee of TISS which addresses all complaints of sexual harassment within the Institute as per Section 4 of the UGC Guidelines (Prevention, Prohibition and Redressal of Sexual Harassment of women employees and students in higher educational institutions) Regulations, 2015.
 The mandate of the Internal Committee is to handle all complaints, provide support to complainants, conduct the hearings and submit appropriate recommendations to the higher authorities.

-Members of Women and Gender Development Centre, Mumbai Campus
+Members of Women and Gender Development Cell, Mumbai Campus